What personal information do we collect from the people that visit our blog, website or app?

 • To send periodic emails regarding your order or other products and services.

 • To follow up with them after correspondence (live chat, email or phone inquiries)

 We do not use vulnerability scanning and/or scanning to PCI standards.

 We only provide articles and information.
 We never ask for credit card numbers.

 We use regular Malware Scanning.

 • We do not need an SSL because:

-We do not ask for credit card or payments information
+we do not ask credit card or related data

 Do we use ‘cookies’?